 Online Project Management Tools

 There are many types of online tools that can be used to facilitate communication.
 These tools can help keep track of a project’s progress so that everyone knows what is left to be done.
-While face-to-face communication is always important, online tools can aid in this process by saving time and helping to document the work.
+While face-to-face communication is always important, online tools like Monday or its alternatives can aid in this process by saving time and helping to document the work.

 Plan External Events